-Almost 6 years ago, I spent some months on a course with the poet Don Paterson.
-He had (and has) lots of strongly held views about poetry and cognitive science, the construction of metaphor and vowel-patterning, but what I remember most was him scrawling this on the whiteboard:
+Almost 6 years ago, I spent some months on a course with a poet.
+He had lots of strongly held views about poetry and cognitive science, the construction of metaphor and vowel-patterning, but what I remember most was him scrawling this on the whiteboard:

-Poetry, said Don, is first and foremost a mode of reading not of writing.
+Poetry, he said, is first and foremost a mode of reading not of writing.
 Sometimes nowadays people ask me – I don’t know why – how to write poems, as if there’s some kind of trick to it or a correct procedure.
 I imagine that their idea of poetry is synonymous with something like a Shakespearean sonnet and they can’t get their heads around how it’s done.
 Neither can I most of the time, but poetry – luckily – encompasses numerous forms.
 Moon, for example.